 First we'll review the pros and cons of each type of paint – high gloss, gloss, semi-gloss, satin, eggshell and matte finishes plus flat paint.
 Don't be surprised if you find the store where you're shopping has more or fewer types of finishes.
 Sherwin Williams has eight finishes while Dunne Edwards has seven types of paint finish.
 My favorite Dunne Edwards paint finish, at least the name … is “velvet”.

 The table below (and infographic) will make it easier for you to select your finishes easier.
 If you want to learn even more about how much light each paint finish reflect, ApartmentTherapy.com has a nice article.

-- High gloss paint finishes – offer the highest sheen and the hardest finish making them easy to clean.
+- High gloss paint – offer the highest sheen and the hardest finish making them easy to clean.
 At the same time they reflect light and reveal every surface imperfection making them difficult to apply well (hint: leave this paint to the pros).
 High gloss paint is good for areas exposed to heavy traffic and prone to fingerprints.
 High gloss paints are also good for accent trim you want to make pop.

 - Semi-gloss paints – are less reflective than high-gloss paints and offer good resistance to stains.
 They're a good choice with small children, e.g. for hallways and playrooms.

 - Satin finishes – have a softer sheen and won't glare like high-gloss and semi-gloss paints.
 They are still washable and fairly durable, making them practical to use throughout the house.

-- Eggshell paint finishes – have a soft sheen, like an egg.
+- Eggshell paint – has a soft sheen, like an egg.
 This paint finish works well for walls but not trim around doors, windows, etc. You can wash eggshell paints without harming the surface using a mild cleaning solution and a soft cloth.

 - Matte paint finish – is non-reflective which allows them to conceal surface imperfections better than other paints.